SMaynard-NHS/CPRD-anaemia-liver-disease/Diabetes/README_Diabetes.md

-Diabetes codelist was generated to capture patients with current diagnosis of diabetes, exlcuding gestational diabetes
+Diabetes codelist was generated to capture patients with current diagnosis of diabetes, excluding gestational diabetes

 Step 1: Identify terms that capture all QOF codes of interest
   - QOF code lists available from Primary Care Domain (PCD) reference set portal from NHS Digitial (PCD_Refset20240215)